Stretch rule

 In classical mechanics, the stretch rule (sometimes referred to as Routh's rule) states that the moment of inertia of a rigid object is unchanged when the object is stretched parallel to an axis of rotation that is a principal axis, provided that the distribution of mass remains unchanged except in the direction parallel to the axis.
 This operation leaves cylinders oriented parallel to the axis unchanged in radius.

-This rule can be applied with the parallel axis theorem and the perpendicular axes rule to find moments of inertia for a variety of shapes.
+This rule can be applied with the parallel axis theorem and the perpendicular axis theorem to find moments of inertia for a variety of shapes.

 Derivation

 The (scalar) moment of inertia of a rigid body around the z-axis is given by:

 Where $r$ is the distance of a point from the z-axis.
 We can expand as follows, since we are dealing with stretching over the z-axis only:

 Here, $L$ is the body's height.
 Stretching the object by a factor of $a$ along the z-axis is equivalent to dividing the mass density by $a$ (meaning $\rho'(x, y, z) = \rho(x, y, z/a)/a$), as well as integrating over new limits $0$ and $aL$ (the new height of the object), thus leaving the total mass unchanged.
 This means the new moment of inertia will be: